Friday, April 19, 2024

 presented by Kiersten Aucoin, Practice Solutions Consultant, Benco Dental

-Education Methods: lecture, slides, demonstration and discussion
+lecture, slides, demonstration and discussion

 2 CE credits recommended for dentists, hygienists, EFDAs and dental assistants